avinetworks/avi-helm-charts/docs/AKO/README.md

     The markers in the drawing are described below:

-    1. Client makes a request to a specified hostname/path.
+    1. The client requests a specified hostname/path.
     2. The DNS VS returns an IP address corresponding to the hostname.
     3. The request is forwarded to the resolved IP address that corresponds to a Virtual IP hosted on an Avi Service Engine.
        The destination IP in the packet is set as the POD IP address on which the application runs.
-    4. Service Engines use the static route information to reach the POD IP via the next hop address of the host on which the pod is running.
+    4. Service Engines use the static route information to reach the POD IP via the next-hop address of the host on which the pod is running.
     5. The pod responds and the request is sent back to the client.

  - ***Step 3.1***: If your POD CIDRs are routable then you can skip step 2.
 Ensure that you skip static route syncing in this case using the `disableStaticRouteSync` flag in the `values.yaml` of your helm chart.